agsamdev/FCC-FrontEndDev-Libraries/Redux/README.md

     class A,B,C,D,E iconClass;
 ```

-### 1. Action:

-    An event occurs in the application (e.g., a button click, an API response).
-    An action object is created to describe this event.
-It has a type and optionally a payload.

-### 2. Dispatch:

-    The dispatch function is called to send the action to the Redux store.

-### 3. Reducer:

-    The store passes the action to the reducer function.

-### 4. The reducer takes the current state and the action as input.

-    Based on the action's type, the reducer creates and returns a new state object.

-### 5. Store:

-    The store receives the new state from the reducer.
-    The store updates its internal state.
-    The store notifies all subscribed parts of the application that the state has changed.

-### 6. View (React Components):

-    React components that are connected to the store receive the updated state.

-The components re-render to reflect the new state.

 ## Create a Redux Store
 Redux is a state management framework that can be used with a number of different web technologies, including React.
 In Redux, there is a single state object that's responsible for the entire state of your application. <br>